arjungandhi/blog.arjungandhi.com/content/blog/how_tos/how_to_make_a_blog.md

 ```bash
 $ echo 'theme = "codex"' >> config.toml
 ```
-### 5. Edit _index.html to change over titles and such
+### 5. Yoink the example site

-Just change over the stuff in _index.html to setup your site
+Go steal all of the code that makes the example theme of your site, trust me its easier, modify them as needed.

 ### 6. Copy over the example post files and modify